 \subsection{Search-based Methods}

-Search-based planners, such as A$^*$ \citep{hart1968formal} and Monte Carlo Tree Search (MCTS) \citep{coulom2006efficient}, formulate the optimization problem explicitly as a discrete search through structured state or state-action spaces \citep{hart1968formal,browne2012survey}.
-A major advantage of these methods is their strong theoretical guarantees of completeness and optimality (given suitable heuristics), particularly valuable in environments with discrete or readily discretized action sets, and can offer strong guarantees under appropriate assumptions, such as optimality for A$^*$ with admissible heuristics or asymptotic convergence guarantees for variants of MCTS.
+Search-based planners, such as A$^*$ \citep{hart1968formal} and Monte Carlo Tree Search (MCTS) \citep{coulom2006efficient}, formulate planning as explicit search over discrete state or state-action spaces \citep{hart1968formal,browne2012survey}.
+These methods are particularly effective in environments with discrete or readily discretized action sets, and can offer strong guarantees under appropriate assumptions, such as optimality for A$^*$ with admissible heuristics or asymptotic convergence guarantees for variants of MCTS.
 Furthermore, methods like MCTS effectively balance exploration and exploitation, significantly improving planning efficiency in complex domains \citep{silver2017mastering}.
 Recent studies have also applied MCTS to contact-rich hybrid planning problems in robotic manipulation \citep{zhu2023efficient,cheng2023enhancing}, demonstrating its potential to handle challenging contact dynamics and improve dexterity through hierarchical exploration.

 While these works highlight the promise of MCTS in such domains, they also expose its limited scalability, largely due to the need to discretize continuous spaces.
 This discretization leads to exponential growth in computational complexity as dimensionality increases (i.e., the curse of dimensionality).
 Moreover, the discretization itself introduces approximation errors and scaling issues, rendering these approaches less effective or computationally prohibitive in high-dimensional continuous domains without carefully designed schemes or heuristics \citep{choset2005principles}.
-Rivi{\`e}re \emph{et al.} addresses this issue by decomposing continuous dynamical systems through the spectrum of the locally linearized controllability Gramian \citep{riviere2024monte}, but the discretization is achieved through local linearization, which can still leads to node explosion for highly nonlinear dynamical system, such as robot manipulator.
+Rivi{\`e}re \emph{et al.} addresses this issue by decomposing continuous dynamical systems through the spectrum of the locally linearized controllability Gramian \citep{riviere2024monte}, but the discretization is achieved through local linearization, which can still lead to node explosion for highly nonlinear dynamical system, such as robot manipulator.
 Neural networks have also been utilized to guide MCTS to alleviate computational bottlenecks \citep{guez2018learning, silver2017mastering, kemmerling2024beyond}, showcasing remarkable results on challenging tasks such as Go.
 However, such networks inherently lack the flexibility to handle diverse, unseen scenarios without undergoing costly, per-task re-training, thereby limiting their practicality for generalized robot optimization.